Panacea Life Sciences Holdings - GuruFocus.com

-GOLDEN, Colo., July 07, 2023 (GLOBE NEWSWIRE) -- Panacea Life Sciences Holdings, Inc. ( PLSH) (“Panacea” or the “Company”), a plant-based natural health ingredient and product company, today announced expansion plans that target natural health and wellness across a broad spectrum of products.
+GOLDEN, Colo., July 10, 2023 (GLOBE NEWSWIRE) -- Panacea Life Sciences Holdings, Inc. ( PLSH) (“Panacea” or the “Company”), a plant-based natural health ingredient and product company, today announced it has entered into agreements to acquire eight retail locations in the Tampa, Florida area, offering Kava, Kratom, VAPE and CBD products and beverages operating as Nitro Kava & Kratom, including inventory, equipment and recipes, distribution facilities and a warehouse located in Largo, Florida, generating $2.9 million of annual revenues (unaudited) for the fiscal year ended December 31, 2022.

-In recent years, the therapeutic health and wellness interest in natural plant based products has exploded, given rise to increasing consumer interest and attention from the medical/scientific community.
-The Company plans to capitalize on this trend by expanding its focus to include Kratom and Kava and evaluating additional acquisition candidates for natural and organic based products in the natural health and wellness sector, including introduction of non-alcoholic health and energy drinks and vaping products.
-The Company will continue to offer its existing Panacea lines containing CBD/CBG and vegan soft gel caps under its own brand and as a contract manufacturer for others from the 51,000 sq.ft. cGMP facility in Golden, Colorado.
-The Company also plans to support new and existing clinical research on the benefits of functional mushrooms and psychedelics for aging, inflammation, and mental health conditions such as PTSD, including as psylocibin.
+The purchase price for the acquisition consists of no cash and the agreement to issue approximately 85,000 shares of a new class of convertible preferred stock, which is convertible into approximately 8.5 million shares of common stock to the seller.
+The seller will be subject restrictions on transfer of such shares and a lockup for a two year period.

+Panacea plans to operate and further develop an expanding Florida chain of natural health and wellness retail stores serving high quality plant-based products such as Kava and Kratom and plans to introduce new mushroom products and Kratom Energy drinks.

 About Panacea Life Sciences Holdings, Inc.